prometheus/alertmanager/README.md

       - alertmanager2:9093
       - alertmanager3:9093
 ```

-To point your Prometheus 1.x instance to multiple Alertmanagers use the
-`-alertmanager.url` parameter.
-It allows passing in a comma separated list.
-Start your prometheus like this, for example:

-	./prometheus -config.file=prometheus.yml -alertmanager.url http://localhost:9095,http://localhost:9094,http://localhost:9093

-> Note: make sure to have a valid `prometheus.yml` in your current directory

 > Important: Do not load balance traffic between Prometheus and its Alertmanagers, but instead point Prometheus to a list of all Alertmanagers.
 The Alertmanager implementation expects all alerts to be sent to all Alertmanagers to ensure high availability.